EPIC-guide/epic-guide.github.io/ramp.md

 ## Steps

-1. Follow [the Applying section of the EPIC PhD guide](/applying) for statements of purpose and resumes
+1. Follow [the Applying section of the EPIC PhD guide](/applying) for statements of purpose and resumes.
-2. Apply for RAMP by filling the [application form](https://forms.gle/qDMRypmzfxosWL6g8)
+2. Apply for RAMP by filling the [application form](https://forms.gle/qDMRypmzfxosWL6g8).
-3. We will contact you in a few days and match you with your EPFL CS PhD mentor
+3. Wait for us to contact you and match you with your EPFL IC PhD student mentor.
-4. Reach out to your mentor with any questions you have, attaching your statement of purpose and resumè so they can best assist you
+4. Reach out to your mentor with any questions you have, attaching your statement of purpose and résumé so they can best assist you.

 <!-- 2.
 Find _one or two_ people in the list [below](#volunteers) whose research interest match yours
 3. Send them an email introducing yourself and attaching your statement of purpose and resume (we provide a template [below](#email-template)) -->